 When To Deduct From the Security Deposit

 When your tenant vacates your rental property, you’re legally obligated to refund the entire security deposit or provide the tenant an itemized statement citing the amount that will be withheld and why.
-Here are common justifiable causes for withholding security deposits in the Greater Milwaukee Suburbs:
+Here are common justifiable causes for withholding security deposits in Milwaukee County: